 We are currently developing a bioinformatical arm to the Sharples Muscle Lab.
-With our first bioinformatics paper just submitted to Scientific Reports entitled: ‘Comparative Transcriptome and Methylome Analysis in Human Skeletal Muscle Anabolism, Hypertrophy and Epigenetic Memory.’
+With our first bioinformatics paper just accepted in Scientific Reports (Nature) entitled: ‘Comparative Transcriptome and Methylome Analysis in Human Skeletal Muscle Anabolism, Hypertrophy and Epigenetic Memory.’
+Click to get the PDF here!

 Indeed, transcriptome wide changes in human skeletal muscle after acute (anabolic) and chronic resistance exercise (RE) induced hypertrophy have been extensively determined in the literature.
 We have also recently undertaken DNA methylome analysis (850,000 + CpG sites) of human skeletal muscle after acute and chronic RE, detaining and retraining, where we identified a role for DNA methylation in an epigenetic memory of exercise induced skeletal muscle hypertrophy (Seaborne et al. Sci Reps, PDF) and see paper in Scientific Data (Nature) PDF.